Skip to main content

 License Period

-This license is legally binding and extends to cover the entire 2025 summer academic period.
-The license period begins on May 18, 2025, and ends on August 10, 2025
+This license is legally binding and extends to cover the entire 2026 summer academic period.
+The license period begins on Sunday, May 17, 2026, and ends on Friday, August 14, 2026.
+If a student is approved for release the license becomes void and the student must vacate the residence hall within 48 hours.

 Housing License